SysKitTeam/docs-spdockit/faq/troubleshooting-sql-server-connection/configure-server-to-use-named-instance.md

 ---
-title: Error: Check if your SQL Server is configured to use a named instance.
+title: Check if your SQL Server is configured to use a named instance.
 description: This article explains how to handle issue caused by wrong database server.
 author: Mia Tomaić
 date: 19/5/2017